antistatique/leckerli/doc/GTM_INTEGRATION.md

 re-import and overwrite current tag template, verify if any breaking change between your previous version and the new one exist, fix settings if required.
 Use preview mode to check that everything works well, then publish.

 ### a word about versionning
-minor uodate can introduce breaking change for now as leckerli is in active early developement stage, so tag templage will only load updated patch version.
+minor update can introduce breaking change for now as leckerli is in active early developement stage, so tag templage will only load updated patch version.
 The goal is to avoid breaking change in minor update in near future.